rksptl/CKAD-Exercises/01-application-design/03-multi-container-pods.md

 In Kubernetes, a Pod is the smallest deployable unit that can contain one or more containers.
 While many Pods contain only a single container, there are several design patterns where multiple containers within a single Pod provide significant benefits for application architecture.

+## Imperative vs. Declarative Approaches for Multi-Container Pods

+**Important Note for CKAD Exam:** Multi-container pods can only be created using declarative YAML manifests.
+There is no direct imperative command to create pods with multiple containers.
+However, you can use a hybrid approach:

+1. **Generate a basic Pod YAML** using imperative commands with `--dry-run=client -o yaml`
+2. **Edit the generated YAML** to add additional containers and configurations
+3. **Apply the modified YAML** to create the multi-container Pod

+This hybrid approach is often useful in the CKAD exam when you need to create multi-container pods quickly.

 ## Key Concepts

 - **Pod**: The smallest deployable unit in Kubernetes, containing one or more containers that share network namespace and can optionally share volumes